What is it?

-Although the word aniridia alludes to the absence of an iris, in reality it's an eye disease that affects different parts of the eye.
-This may cause uncontrollable movements of the eye that impedes fixation (nystagmus), cataracts, glaucoma, corneal degeneration, crystalline lens luxation, strabismus and and atrophy of the optical nerve.
+Although the word aniridia alludes to the absence of an iris, it's actually an eye disease that affects different parts of the eye.
+This may cause uncontrollable movements of the eye that impede fixation (nystagmus), cataracts, glaucoma, corneal degeneration, crystalline lens luxation, strabismus and and atrophy of the optical nerve.

-Congenital aniridia is caused by a genetic mutation, which is the result of a alteration to the PAX-6 gene, responsible for the formation of the eye during pregnancy.
+Congenital aniridia is caused by a genetic mutation, which is the result of an alteration to the PAX-6 gene, responsible for the formation of the eye during pregnancy.

 Aniridia cannot be prevented.
-This is a why it is important that children born with this illness undergo a genetic diagnosis.
+For that reason, it is important that children born with this illness undergo a genetic diagnosis.
 Exhaustive annual monitoring has been undertaken by specialisd paediatricians and ophthalmologists in order to detect and determine the degree of the lesion and treat the associated pathologies early on to give patients the best quality of life for as long as possible.

 Currently, there is no treatment for aniridia, but it is possible to treat associated conditions (cataract, glaucoma, corneal conditions, etc).

-During childhood, there is the chance for early visual stimulation to develop the eyesight and psychomotor functions.
-Depending on each case, a series of visual aids such as magnifying glasses, mini telescopes or computer programmes, etc.
+During childhood, there is the chance of early visual stimulation to develop the eyesight and psychomotor functions.
+Depending on each case, a series of visual aids such as magnifying glasses, mini telescopes or computer programmes, etc. can be used.